Fortnite cybersecurity risk: Expert warns how game requires Android users to disable security feature

 Cybersecurity expert Graham Cluley has raised concerns over how Epic Games, developer of the hit game Fortnite, requires Android owners to disable a key security setting before being able to download it.

-Fortnite is already available to buy on the official online stores of the PlayStation 4, Xbox One and Nintendo Switch, as well as the Apple App Store for iPhone and iPad.
+Fortnite is already available for purchase on the official online stores of the PlayStation 4, Xbox One, and Nintendo Switch, as well as the Apple App Store for iPhone and iPad.

 Read More: